HELIOS

 The emission was measured with a thermographic camera.
 The dark red areas, which were laser-textured, reflected near-infrared radiation more strongly.

-Fraunhofer IIFAM and Fraunhofer IWS are working on the development of inline pre-treatment and in-situ quality assurance methods for the cleaning/activation of CFRP surfaces, as well as an automated process chain for secure, high-rate capable, paste adhesive bonding of a thermoset CFRP fuselage longitudinal joint – from concept to a testable component – as an alternative to riveting.
+Fraunhofer IWS and Fraunhofer IFAM are working on the development of inline pretreatment and in-situ quality assurance methods for the cleaning/activation of CFRP surfaces, as well as an automated process chain for secure, high-rate capable, paste adhesive bonding of a thermoset CFRP fuselage longitudinal joint – from concept to a testable component – as an alternative to riveting.
+Fraunhofer IFAM contributes a module for calculating the damage tolerance of adhesive joints to the design and verification procedures for the new construction methods.

 To achieve this, IR emitters are spectrally modified using the DLIP (Direct Laser Interference Patterning) method to enable reproducible adhesive curing based on thermal convection.
 Additionally, an integrated tooling solution is being developed to allow temperature sensing and control, as well as the application of a defined contact pressure, precise bond line thickness adjustment, and control over the curing profile.
 Furthermore, feasibility studies are being conducted to assess the transferability of the process to fiber-reinforced plastics (FRP) with hybridized thermoplastic surfaces, enabling entirely new manufacturing routes for both existing and novel, disruptive aerospace components.
 Ultimately, a section of a real half-shell structure is to be joined in an automated process.